 This depends on your level of comfort with the equipment.
 While a Mandoline will give you perfect thin shredded Brussels sprouts, you must be VERY careful using one.
-For that reason (and because if you look up “clutz” in the dictionary, there is a picture of my face), I often opt to (still being extra careful) shave the Brussels sprouts as thinly as possible, using a very sharp chef’s knife.
+For that reason, I often opt to shave the Brussels sprouts by hand.
+I work with a sharp knife to cut them as thinly as possible.

 Brussels Sprout Salad with Warm Bacon Vinaigrette and Asiago Cheese

 - 2 lbs Brussels sprouts, thinly sliced

 - 6 strips of bacon, chopped

 - 2 tbsp country Dijon mustard, such as Grey Poupon